sjayellis/mmic-web/src/pages/index.md

       “what” of scientific stages without restricting the “how” i.e. MMIC defines only the input and output the implementation must conform to so that end-users can swap out different implementations with minimal effort in their existing pipelines, or workflow tools of their preference.
-The components themselves allow users to speed up most of their pipelines by integrating the expertise from component developers, letting them focus on the parts of their research they are experts in.

-      This allows reproducibility from statically defined and shareable components, experimentation to find a quality series of components for specific problems and systems, and a mechanism for quality methodological assessment without the need for deep scientific expertise.
   - section_id: components
     type: section_posts
     title: Components Under Development